 (B) It is a medication, drug, or food or is intended to be ingested.

-"Commercial user" means any person who deals in children's products or who otherwise by the person's occupation holds the person out as having knowledge or skill peculiar to children's products, or any person who is in the business of remanufacturing, retrofitting, selling, leasing, subletting, or otherwise placing in the stream of commerce children's products.
+"Commercial user" means any person who deals in children's products or who otherwise by one's occupation holds oneself out as having knowledge or skill specific to children's products, or any person who is in the business of remanufacturing, retrofitting, selling, leasing, subletting, or otherwise placing children's products in the stream of commerce.

 "Crib" means a bed or containment designed to accommodate an infant.

 "Full-size crib" means a full-size crib as defined in 16 Code of Federal Regulations section 1508.3, regarding the requirements for full-size cribs.

 "Infant" means any person less than thirty-five inches tall and less than three years of age.